 The New York City Human Rights Commission (NYCHRC) governs the Human Rights Law.
 The time limit to file a claim with the NYCHRC is three years.
 The NYCHRC will investigate the claim and issue a Right to Sue letter to allow you to file your complaint in state court.

-What Evidence Is Needed to Prove Sexual Harassment in the Workplace in NYC?
+What Evidence Is Needed to Support Your Claim of Sexual Harassment in the Workplace in NYC?

-Workplace Sexual harassment typically consists of numerous incidents.
-Keeping a detailed and accurate written log, or diary, of the incidents will help prove your claim of sexual harassment.
-This log will provide evidence of what took place and when.
-It’s important to include every detail, no matter how minor or how personal.
-Victims should be keeping the following notes about each incident to help make their case:
+Employment sexual harassment typically consists of numerous incidents.
+Keeping a detailed and accurate written log or diary of the incidents will help prove your claim.
+It’s important to include every detail, no matter how minor or personal.
+Victims should keep the following notes about each incident to help make their case:

-- Each specific incident, including the time and date of all details
+- The time and date of all details

 - Offensive conversations or remarks

-- Complaints you made, when, to whom, what you said and the response
+- Complaints you made, when, to whom, what you said.
+Include the response

 - Any reactions to the alleged sexual harassment